dvdsk/site/public/content/posts/secure_nfsv4.md

 For the rest follow the normal client procedure.

+## Permission denied on the client

+- Is the user on the client in the same group on the file server as the directory?
+- Is the user on the client mapped to the right user on the file server?
+- Has the folder/file the correct owning group?
+- Are the permissions set correctly for that group?

 <!-- Lets fix that. -->
 <!---->
 <!-- At this point you should have working and secure fs mounts.
 The permissions are -->